Engineering Student Resume Examples

 - Candidates can include a variety of information under different headings.

-The trick here is to pick the right sections for your resume.
+The key is to select the most suitable sections for your resume.
 Remember, anything that does not add value to your candidate profile or the job specifications should be avoided.

 - Computer skills & certifications